osagie8/tcp-chat/README.md

 # TCP Chat Application

 ## Description
-This project is a TCP-based chat application designed for real-time communication between multiple clients connected to a central server.
-It offers a simple command-line interface alongside a graphical user interface, supporting private and broadcast messaging, file sharing, and seamless reconnection for disconnected clients.
+This project is a TCP-based chat application for real-time communication between multiple clients connected to a central/main server.
+It offers a command-line interface alongside a graphical user interface (GUI), supports private and broadcast messaging, file sharing, and seamless reconnection for disconnected clients.

 ## Features
 - **Server Features**: